Skip to main content

 • 1 when a pending test unexpectedly passes

-• 1 when suite fixture cleanup fails
+• 1 when suite fixture teardown fails

 • 1 when an around_suite hook fails